 Watch the weather

 The last thing you need is for the weather to catch you by surprise.
 Keep an eye on the weather forecast, so your workers can prioritise the work that will be affected should the weather take a turn for the worse, and that they have the right gear to be able to do the job safely.

 The right PPE makes a difference

 Be vigilant when ensuring that workers are wearing proper PPE and suitable clothing when winter weather conditions are present.

-- Safety helmets and hard hats should be worn when applicable to protect workers in the case of a fall as well as falling objects.
+- Safety helmets and hard hats should be worn where applicable, to protect workers in the case of a fall, as well as from falling objects.
 Using liners under headgear is a great way to stay warm and keep body heat from escaping.
 Use chin straps to avoid safety headgear falling off in windy conditions.

 - Safety glasses and goggles can be treated with anti-fog spray to prevent vision from becoming obstructed.

 - Gloves need to be carefully selected to ensure that workers will still have a good range of movement when working with tools and equipment.

 - Waterproof boots with non-slip soles should be worn along with two layers of socks to keep moisture away from the skin.